dthx2710/Dolicon-Blue-Archive/src/pages/student/kotama.md

   urban: A
 exSkill:
   exCost: 3
-  exText: Increases allies' attack in a circle by 24.9% (47.4%) (30 sec).
+  ex1: Increases allies' attack in a circle by 24.9% (47.4%) (30 sec).
+normalSkill:
-normalText: Every 30 seconds, deal 237% damage to an enemy while reducing its attack by 18.9% (20 sec).
+  normal1: Every 30 seconds, deal 237% damage to an enemy while reducing its
+    attack by 18.9% (20 sec).
+passiveSkill:
-enhancedText: Increases accuracy by 14%.
+  passive1: Increases accuracy by 14%.
+subSkill:
-subText: Increases allies' attack by 9.1%.
+  sub1: Increases allies' attack by 9.1%.
 profile:
   height: 158
   artist: mona